drepo-eth/site/content/drepo/intro/problem/index.md

 ### Censorship

-Imagine you are an awesome software developers who created an app, that is used and loved by millions.
+Imagine you are an awesome software developer who created an app, that is used and loved by millions.
-At the same time, your software is also by people for activities which are illegal in some countries.
+At the same time, your software might be utilized by people for activities which are illegal in some countries.
 The administrators of some software repositories could be compelled by law enforcement to block access to your software either in those countries or even globally.